Executive Synopsis

 Portability

-- Smart contract can be generated for various blockchains.
+- Smart contracts can be generated for various blockchains.

-Portability is facilitated by representing the collaboration activities using multi-modal modeling at
+Portability is facilitated by representing collaboration activities using multi-modal modeling at

-a high level of abstraction and then transforming the model into a smart contract(s) and deploying it
+a high level of abstraction and then transforming the model into smart contract(s) deployed

 - A blockchain transaction is defined to contain writes to the ledger made by an execution of

-such as shippers, insurers and customs, each one executing its smart contract method(s).
+shippers, insurers, and customs — each executing their smart contract method(s).

-Such a collaboration frequetnly needs to be synchronized and treated as an atomic activity that either
+Such collaboration frequently needs to be synchronized and treated as an atomic activity that either

-completes all of its activities successfully or does not leave any trace of its partially
+completes all its activities successfully or leaves no trace of partially executed activities.

 Our methodology provides an option to the BPMN modeler to identify which activities should be defined

-as an atomic transaction and provide for automated generation of a transaction mechanism that
+as an atomic transaction and provides for automated generation of a transaction mechanism that

 enforces transactional properties.
-Thus, to use multi-step transaction, all that needs to be done
+Thus, to use multi-step transactions, all that needs to be done

 is to identify methods that belong to each multi-step transaction, while the transaction mechanism